 For patients with astigmatism we offer Astigmatism-Correcting (or Toric) IOLs.
 A Toric IOL enables patients to see at a distance with little or no glasses after cataract surgery by decreasing or eliminating their astigmatism correction.
 Your surgeon can help determine if a Toric IOL is an option for you.

 Another option for patients is a Presbyopia-Correcting IOL.
 Presbyopia-Correcting IOLs are named after the natural aging process that leads to the need for reading glasses or bifocals.
 Presbyopia-Correcting IOLs assist patients with their ability to see up close, intermediate, and at a distance, making them less dependent on reading glasses after cataract surgery.
 Not everyone is a candidate for a Presbyopia-Correcting IOL, your surgeon can help determine if a Presbyopia-Correcting IOL is an option for you.
-Presbyopia-Correcting IOLs offered at the Spokane Eye Clinc are the ReStor IOL, Tecnis Multifocal IOL, and the Crystalens.
+Presbyopia-Correcting IOLs offered at the Spokane Eye Clinic are the Tecnis Symfony lens, Tecnic Symfony Toric, ReStor IOL, Tecnis Multifocal IOL, and the Crystalens.

 For more information or to schedule an appointment contact:

 Jeff or John, our Refractive Surgery Counselors

 Spokane Eye Clinic